Treating Motion as Option with Output Selection for Unsupervised Video Object Segmentation: Approach

 \subsection{Collaborative Learning Strategy}

-In order to learn the proposed motion-as-option network in accordance with our network design goal, training samples with and without optical flow maps should be prepared as training data.
-A straightforward approach to accomplish this is to intentionally and randomly discard optical flow maps of VOS training samples.
-However, instead, we additionally adopt SOD samples for network training, to fully leverage the unique property of the motion-as-option network that optical flow maps are not always required.
+To train the proposed motion-as-option network effectively, we need to prepare training samples both with and without optical flow maps.
+One straightforward approach would be to randomly discard optical flow maps from VOS training samples.
+However, to fully utilize the network's capability to function without optical flow maps, we also incorporate SOD samples into the training process.

-Although collaboratively leveraging VOS and SOD samples sounds reasonable, it cannot be directly implemented on GPU devices for batch training as they have different formats.
-To solve this issue, we adopt a simple indexing trick.
-First, training data samples are randomly sampled from VOS training set and SOD training set, based on a pre-defined sampling ratio.
-Each VOS sample consists of an RGB image, an optical flow map, and an object segmentation mask.
-In contrast, each SOD sample consists of an RGB image and an object segmentation mask.
-Then, to ensure that the samples have the same format, we generate void tensors for the SOD samples and regard them as optical flow maps.
-Finally, to verify the validity of the prepared optical flow maps, a motion validity index is allocated for each training sample.
-For VOS and SOD samples, it is set to 1 and 0, respectively.
-Based on this trick, feature embedding process is implemented as shown in Code Listing~\ref{listing1}.
-By adopting collaborative network learning strategy, motion-as-option network can obtain more comprehensive knowledge compared to when VOS training samples are used alone.
+While leveraging both VOS and SOD samples together is beneficial, it poses a challenge for batch training on GPU devices due to their different formats.
+To address this issue, we use a simple indexing strategy.
+First, training samples are randomly selected from both the VOS and SOD datasets according to a pre-defined sampling ratio.
+Each VOS sample includes an RGB image, an optical flow map, and an object segmentation mask, while each SOD sample contains only an RGB image and an object segmentation mask, requiring careful handling to ensure compatibility during training.